jfrog/terraform-provider-xray/docs/index.md

 * `url` - (Required) URL of Artifactory.
 This can also be sourced from the `ARTIFACTORY_URL`, `JFROG_URL` or `PROJECTS_URL` environment variables.
 * `access_token` - (Optional) This is a bearer token that can be given to you by your admin under `Identity and Access`.
 For Xray functionality, this is the only auth method accepted.
-This can also be sourced from the `ARTIFACTORY_ACCESS_TOKEN`, `XRAY_ACCESS_TOKEN`, or `JFROG_ACCESS_TOKEN` environment variables.
+This can also be sourced from the `XRAY_ACCESS_TOKEN`, or `JFROG_ACCESS_TOKEN` environment variables.